52010116/connect-4/docs/source/pattern.md

 ## Problem ##

-The adapter design pattern was invented for occasions when two interfaces have to communicate with each other but are not able to due to whatever reasons (e.g. different language or format).
+The adapter design pattern was invented for occasions when for example two classes have to communicate with each other but are not able to (e.g. different language or format).
 A non-programming example for that could be something like Apple´s Lightning to 3.5 mm headphone adapter.

 ## Solution ##

 Whenever two different interfaces need to communicate an adapter comes in handy.
 It acts like a translator or a converter.
 Just like the Lightning to 3.5 mm adapter converts iPhone´s outlet into a socket which can be used with regular headphones.
+The Adapter design pattern belongs to the structural pattern and is often referred to as wrapper.

 ## Example ##